yachachli/brandt-conjecture-5-1/README.md

   new, which was incorrect and is corrected in this version (see release notes for v1.1).
-- Provenance: the mathematics in the note was produced with substantial AI assistance — research sessions run with OpenAI's GPT 5.6 Sol Pro, directed by the author, with independent verification and review by Anthropic's Claude Fable 5 — after which every step was checked: the duality lemma by hand, the Vega weight identities and the boundary example by machine (the scripts in `verify/`), and the LPR statements against the posted PDFs.
+- Provenance: the mathematics in the note was produced with substantial AI assistance — research sessions run with OpenAI's GPT 5.6 Sol Pro, directed by the author, with independent verification and review by Anthropic's Claude Fable 5, after which every step was checked: the duality lemma by hand, the Vega weight identities and the boundary example by machine (the scripts in `verify/`), and the LPR statements against the posted PDFs.
 A further independent AI-assisted review identified the prior appearance of the Vega weights and supplied the short route of Claim 1.
-The author takes full responsibility for the content.
+I takes full responsibility for the content.

 ## References